reinhart1010/nix/docs/en/linux/asterisk.md

 ---
 # asterisk

-Telephone and exchange (phone) server.
+Run and manage telephone and exchange (phone) server instances.
-Used for running the server itself, and managing an already running instance.
 More information: <https://wiki.asterisk.org/wiki/display/AST/Home>.

 - [R]econnect to a running server, and turn on logging 3 levels of [v]erbosity: